Countly/countly-sdk-documentation/android/next.md

 }</code></pre>
 <h1>SDK Integration</h1>
 <p>
   Before you can use any functionality, you have to initiate the SDK.
-That is done either in your&nbsp;<code>Application</code> subclass (preferred), or from your main activity <code>onCreate</code> method.
+That can be done either in your&nbsp;<code>Application</code> subclass (preferred), or from your main activity <code>onCreate</code> method.
 </p>